Pineapple: Planting, Growing, and Propagation

 • Soil type Acidic, rich and humus-bearing

 The pineapple (Ananas comosus) is said to have been discovered by Christopher Columbus upon his arrival on the island of Guadeloupe in 1493.
-Consumed by the indigenous peoples of Central America, the pineapple took some time to cross the ocean, only reaching European tables at the beginning of the 16th century, particularly at the Spanish court.
-However, consumption of this New World fruit remained very limited, reserved for royal elites.
+Consumed by the indigenous people of Central America, the pineapple took some time to cross the ocean, only arriving on European tables at the beginning of the 16th century, particularly at the Spanish court.
+However, the consumption of this New World fruit remained very limited, reserved for royal elites.
 Moreover, it was difficult and fragile to export.
-In the 17th century, cultivation attempts were made in the greenhouses of royal courts, with little success given the demanding growing conditions and lengthy cultivation time.
-Ultimately, the pineapple became an exceptionally rare fruit, a symbol of success and wealth.
-A fruit that was shown off more than eaten!
-Later, it was successfully cultivated in greenhouses, though with great effort.
+In the 17th century, cultivation attempts were made in the greenhouses of royal courts, with little success, given the demanding growing conditions and the lengthy cultivation period.
+Eventually, the pineapple became a fruit of exceptional rarity, a symbol of success and wealth.
+A fruit that was displayed more than eaten!
+Later, it was successfully cultivated in greenhouses, albeit with great effort.
 Louis XIV is even said to have tasted it!
 But by the end of the 19th century, the importation of whole plants replaced greenhouse cultivation.

-Today, pineapples are produced in South America, Africa, and French overseas departments and regions.
-And it is the second most consumed tropical fruit after bananas.
-Completely tender, the pineapple can only be grown indoors in our latitudes, or in a heated greenhouse with high humidity, or in a winter garden, to recreate the climatic conditions of the tropics.
-And even then, its fruit never equals imported pineapples.
+Today, pineapples are produced in South America, Africa, and the French overseas departments and regions.
+It is the second most consumed tropical fruit after the banana.
+Completely frost-tender, the pineapple can only be grown indoors in our latitudes, or in a heated greenhouse with high humidity, or in a winter garden, to recreate the tropical climate conditions.
+Even then, its fruit never matches the quality of imported pineapples.

 pineapple plant foliage